 Today marks two weeks since my ankle surgery.
 Two weeks of pain medication.
 Two weeks of sitting and laying with my foot up.
 And most challenging of all, two weeks without leaving the house!
-When I told most of my friends that I was having ankle surgery, they were utterly confused because I had no recent accident and I had been walking around seemingly normal.
+When I told most of my friends that I was having ankle surgery, they were utterly confused because I had no recent accident and I had been walking around seemingly normally.

 Long story short, three days passed and I was still limping around inch by inch and the pain was constant.
 Absolutely certain I had not recently done anything major to injure my ankle, I was left with no choice but to head to see the doctor.
-Looking back, my doctor must have thought I was lying, trying to hide something, or just crazy, because I reassured her that I had not twisted my ankle, fell, or even exercised on it.
+Looking back, my doctor must have thought I was lying, trying to hide something, or just crazy because I reassured her that I had not twisted my ankle, fallen, or even exercised on it.
 Well, after crutches, a temporary boot, and an X-ray, she discovered FOUR broken bones off my ankle.
 Say what?!

 So, with broken bones remaining and my newly numbed ankle, I was off to go bust it up some more for a year!
 I didn’t do it on purpose.
 The cortisone shot made me feel NO ankle pain, but it didn’t heal anything.
-Well, the shot wore off.
-I felt more pain.
-He gave me another shot.
-I ran and pranced on it for another year.
+Well, eventually, the shot wore off.
+And, wow, I felt more pain.
+I went back to the doctor and he gave me another shot.
+And, guess what?
+I went on to run and prance on it for another year.
+And, guess what?
 The shot wore off.
-The pain was WORSE than ever and I now had MORE damage than ever.
-So, six days after my appointment, I was in surgery to remove broken bones, another bone spur, and repair ligament damage.
-Awesome….NOT.
+This time, the pain was WORSE than ever and I now had even MORE damage than ever.
+So, six days after my appointment, I was in surgery to remove broken bones, and another bone spur, and repair ligament damage.

 Moral of the story: Fix things the first time!
 Don’t cover up painful areas of your life with figurative cortisone shots and other numbing aids.
-You may not feel it at the time, but trust me, it is in there damaged and eventually when it emerges from the numbed darkness, you WILL feel it.
+You may not feel it at the time, but trust me, it is in there damaged, and eventually, when it emerges from the numbed darkness, you WILL feel it.